tristan/fndb/README.md

 # Fake NDB

 I wanted the interface to the Google App Engine's NDB without having to run the GAE.
 Why?
 Because I'm weird...
 I'm unsure at the moment which platform I want to deploy some apps I'm working on, found the ndb model intriguing, and decided I wanted to work with it without depending on a large chunk of the GAE code (but while being able to fall back on it if I end up working on it).

-My hope is that if I choose something else then I can build a `Backend` to use this with it, and that this hasn't lost too much of whatever robustness and speed the ndb has.
+After managing to enter the right things into google and finding the right parts in the sdk code I was able to figure out how to use the ndb code and the backend services used by the `dev_appserver.py` outside of the `dev_appserver.py` environment.
+This easily enables all the functionality of the NDB while allowing you to use whatever development server you want (e.g. behind mod_wsgi).

+I'm yet to figure out what the performance limitations of this are.
+A lot of the GAE api stub code has comments like:
+> Stubs may be either trivial implementations of APIProxy services (e.g.
+>  DatastoreFileStub, UserServiceStub) or "real" implementations.

+Which to me `"real"` in quotes makes it seem like they're probably still much more trivial implementations of the APIProxy services than what you would get in production running on google's servers.

 ### Setup